Improve your website bounce rate by 4.4% in 12 weeks using these Google Analytics tips and see an increase of up to 43.7% in website conversions.

 Table of Contents

-- What are bounce rates ?
+- Definition of bounce rate ?

-- Fixing the bounce rate problem
+- Diagnosing the bounce rate problem

 - 65% of people visit my website using a desktop computer.

 - 75% come to my website from a Google search result.